henon12/My-Microsoft-Power-bi-professional-certificate-/README.md

 **Field:** Data Analytics & Visualization
 **Passion:** Turning raw data into meaningful insights using Power BI and Excel.

 This repository showcases my commitment to continuous learning and practical skill development in business intelligence.
+I am actively working through the Microsoft Power BI Data Analyst Professional Certificate, and this document serves as a progress tracker for the courses, modules, and the projects I complete along the way.
+My goal is to not only complete this certification but also to enhance my data visualization and analysis skills for real-world applications.

+---

 ## 📄 License

 This project is licensed under the MIT License.
 All rights and credits belong to Henok Tariku.

 ## 🗂️ Repository Structure

 ```bash